Pierre van Ryneveld: Namesakes and legacy

-The Pretoria suburb of Pierre van Ryneveld Park was named in his honour and the airport just north of Upington in the Northern Cape is also named after Van Ryneveld.
-Sir Pierre van Ryneveld High School is in Kempton Park, Gauteng.
+The Centurion suburb of Pierre van Ryneveld Park was named in his honour and the airport just north of Upington in the Northern Cape is also named after Van Ryneveld.
+Sir Pierre van Ryneveld High School in Kempton Park, Gauteng is also named after him.
 The SAAF's annual air power symposium, is known as the Sir Pierre Van Ryneveld Air Power Symposium.